owkin/fedpydeseq2/docs/index.md

 learning software.

-Note that this package is actually based on (and benchmarked against) [PyDESeq2](https://github.com/owkin/PyDESeq2/tree/main) [@muzellec2022pydeseq2], which is a python re-implementation of DESeq2.
+This package is based on (and benchmarked against) [PyDESeq2](https://github.com/owkin/PyDESeq2/tree/main) [@muzellec2022pydeseq2], which is a python re-implementation of DESeq2.

 Currently, available features broadly correspond to the default settings of DESeq2 (v1.34.0) for single-factor and